romilly/s2ai2/README.md

 - **Adapters Layer**: Implementations of the interfaces defined in the ports layer
   - `SemanticScholarApiClient`: Client for the Semantic Scholar API
   - `PostgresPaperRepository`: PostgreSQL implementation of the paper repository
-  - `SqlitePaperRepository`: SQLite implementation of the paper repository
   - `CachedPaperRepository`: Caching decorator for paper repositories

 ## Installation